splunk/public-o11y-docs/rum/rum-terminology-concepts.rst

 RUM metrics for mobile applications
 ====================================
 Splunk RUM for Mobile uses a set of metrics to measure the health of your application, such as app startup times, error rates, and crash rates.
-For more, see :ref:`rum-mobile-metric` in the Splunk RUM metrics reference.
+For more, see :ref:`rum-metrics` in the Splunk RUM metrics reference.

 App start